Buesi/froggodoggo-hugo/content/about.md

 We believe that people should be paid fairly for the work they do and value they provide, regardless of where they happen or decide to live.
 That's why we have a mandated minimum salary.

 We believe that startups are an important source of innovation, and that more people should start them.
-We hope that with this project, we can help more founders and indie hackers to get started.
+We hope that with this project, we can help more founders and indie hackers get started.

-We believe in privacy and openness.
-We don't use cookies, and only track anonymous user data with <a href="https://simpleanalytics.io/" target="_blank" class="link">Simple Analytics</a>.
-We will soon start sharing openly our visitor and revenue data.
+## **Privacy and Openness**

+Privacy is a fundamental right, and we do everything we can to respect yours and encourage other companies to do the same.

+We don't use cookies or ad trackers.
+On this site, we track anonymous user data with Simple Analytics and share it openly with you.
+See our analytics <a href="https://simpleanalytics.com/froggodoggo.com" target="_blank" class="link">here</a>.
+In our web app, we track anonymous user data with Mixpanel (we will share it openly soon, Mixpanel doesn't have a default option for that, so we have to find a good solution).

+The code that runs this site is also open-source, check it out <a href="https://github.com/Buesi/froggodoggo-hugo" target="_blank" class="link">here</a>.